dccircuit/IGME-235-Fall-2021/exercises/flexbox.md

     - After you set the max-width, you'll notice that the image is still quite large.
         - You could try setting overflow: hidden or overflow: scroll as a test.
 However, it's better to have the image simply fill the available space in the figure container.
         - try applying a width:100% to the img element within the figure element.
 Use a contextual selector.
-        - Note: You could apply both of these selectors directly to the image element if you wanted...
+        - Note: You could apply both of these properties directly to the image element if you wanted...
 Which in some cases would be what you need if you had no surrounding element.

 2. Try centering the figure.
     - Don't use text-align.